 The Counseling Department is your key for success, providing you with academic, career, transfer, personal and crisis counseling.
 Every student should meet with a counselor before enrolling.
 Meeting with a counselor gives you the opportunity to not only get your questions answered, but develop an educational plan that meets your specific needs and goals.

-The Disabled Students Programs and Services (DSPS) program assists students with disabilities in gaining maximum access to college curriculum and programs.
-If you have a disability, you may be referred to DSPS by a counselor, community agency, parent, high school, an instructor or through self-referral.
-DSPS ensures you receive appropriate and reasonable accommodations and support services, provided you submit an application, have your disability verified and participate in an intake interview.
+The Accommodation Service Center (formerly Disabled Students Programs & Services) assists students with disabilities in gaining maximum access to college curriculum and programs.
+If you have a disability, you may be referred to the ASC by a counselor, community agency, parent, high school, an instructor or through self-referral.
+The ASC ensures you receive appropriate and reasonable accommodations and support services, provided you submit an application, have your disability verified and participate in an intake interview.